©Margaret Mitchell // Leah in the Backcourt

 In many ways she looks older than her 10 years but she is also just a child, finding her way into being a teenager.
 In looking at this image, it felt like not much had changed in over 20 years since the first project.
 Yet change was evident: the children were adults with children of their own (Leah wasn’t even born) and the location had changed.
 But really this was only a bus ride across town from one area scoring high in the Scottish Index of Multiple Deprivation to another.

-This portrait sits well in the overall project which is fundamentally a story of people and place; of people’s lives – what they do and what they want.
+This portrait sits well in the overall project, which is fundamentally a story of people and place; of people’s lives – what they do and what they want.
 Alongside my personal connection sits a larger narrative on social mobility and aspects of opportunity, environment and the cycle of inequality across three generations.
 Essentially, it asks questions about choice – do we have choices in life or are some predetermined or made for us?

 The ‘place’ from In This Place is both mental and physical; where we put ourselves and where we are put, sometimes by others and sometimes by circumstance.
 What puts us there, what keeps us there, and do we want to be there?